rybodiddly/Kijiji-Reposter/README.md

 __Accounts:__

-Login using your kijiji account.
+Login using an existing kijiji account.
 Or if you do not have an account, create one at kijiji.ca.